azhx/blagoblag/content/drafts/forward-secrecy-is-the-most-important-thing.rst

 down the line, maybe even years, the key gets stolen, the attack can go back in time and decrypt all the traffic.

 Wait what!?
-Imaging you make a TLS connection to a server with the RSA key exchange, you encrypt your record key to the server, you send some data, you get some data, you go on your merry way.
+Imagine you make a TLS connection to a server with the RSA key exchange, you encrypt your record key to the server, you send some data, you get some data, you go on your merry way.
 While you're doing that, an attacker records all your TCP traffic.
 They can't do anything with it of course, it's